OndrejZabojnik/non-italic-typeface/README.md

 e# non-italic-typeface
-Please dont use or download this typeface, it´s still in progress.
+Please do not use or download this typeface at this moment, it´s still in progress.
 I am going to finish the first official version ASAP